Rewley Abbey: The Dissolution

 Rewley Abbey was a victim of the Dissolution of the Monasteries in 1539.
 Abbot Nicholaus Austen, early in 1536, offered Thomas Cromwell £100 to save the monastery if only by converting it into a college, (fn.
 20) but it was useless, and Abbot Nicholas was pensioned off and retired to Trinity Hall, Cambridge, to study.
 There is a Catholic Priest who has the title of Abbot of Rewley Abbey.

 Traces of the abbey

 Stones from Rewley Abbey were used to strengthen the base of the tower of St Mary Magdalen's Church, Oxford.
 Oxford Rewley Road railway station was built on the site of the Abbey in 1851, but the site ceased to be in railway use in 1984.
-The only remaining trace of the Abbey is the remains of a wall and gate near the terminus of the Oxford Canal, which for many years marked the perimeter of the rail yard at Oxford railway station.
+The only remaining trace of the Abbey is the remains of a wall and gate alongside the Castle Mill Stream near the terminus of the Oxford Canal, which for many years marked the perimeter of the rail yard at Oxford railway station.
 An estate of houses now occupies the land on which Rewley Abbey stood.